Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent: Discussion

 \section{Discussion}

-In this work, we investigated the early transient dynamics of stochastic gradient descent (SGD) to uncover the physical mechanism underlying its preference for flatter, more generalizable solutions.
-Empirically, we find that the initial stage of training is highly exploratory, characterized by repeated transitions between distinct valleys of the loss landscape.
-During this phase, SGD frequently escapes sharper minima and migrates toward flatter regions, a process that is systematically enhanced by increased noise.
-These observations point to the early transient period as a decisive stage of optimization, during which solution selection is actively shaped.

-We provide a physical explanation for this behavior based on a nonequilibrium mechanism.
-Anisotropic landscape-dependent noise in SGD reshapes the loss landscape by generating an effective potential that biases the dynamics toward flatter valleys.
-Crucially, however, the final outcome is not determined by a steady-state equilibrium alone.
-Instead, we identify a transient freezing process: as training proceeds, growing energy barriers and progressive valley flattening suppress inter-valley transitions, ultimately arresting exploration.
-Higher noise levels delay this freezing, thereby extending the temporal window over which the system can relax into flatter minima with superior generalization properties.
+We have shown that flat-minimum selection in SGD can be understood as a nonequilibrium freezing problem.
+Anisotropic, landscape-dependent noise reshapes the loss landscape into an effective potential that biases dynamics toward flatter valleys.
+Crucially, the final outcome is not set by this static bias alone: the trajectory remains mobile among competing valleys during an early transient phase, and the selected basin is determined at a finite freezing time when inter-valley transitions cease.
+Stronger noise delays this freezing, extending the exploratory window and increasing the probability of settling in a flatter valley.

 This mechanism is fundamentally distinct from previously proposed explanations based on dynamic instability, in which sharp minima become unstable and inaccessible at high learning rates \cite{wuHowSGDSelects2018}.
 By contrast, our results demonstrate that a robust bias toward flat minima emerges even when all valleys remain dynamically stable.
 In this regime, anisotropic stochasticity alone is sufficient to drive preferential selection through transient freezing.
 Our framework therefore explains how SGD favors flat solutions across a broad range of stable training conditions, without invoking instability or divergence.